davidusb-geek/emhass/docs/lpems.md

 SC[i] \leq P_{load}[i]+P_{defSum}[i]
 $$

+> [!CAUTION]
+> Note: To be checked:
+>
+> 1/ The code has a hard-coded parameter that selects the "bigm" self-consumption method.
+However, the method described here above is the "maxmin" method, which is never called in the code.
+>
+> 2/ In the "maxmin" in the code, the cost function contains the valorization of the self-consumed energy at grid offtake price.
+This is wrong.
+Correct: self-consumed energy valorized at the difference between offtake and injection price; adding the revenue of the energy injected in the grid (valorized at grid injection price); and adding the cost of the energy taken from the grid (valorized at grid offtake price).

 All these cost functions can be chosen by the user with the `--costfun` tag with the `emhass` command.
 The options are: `profit`, `cost`, `self-consumption`.
-They are all set in the LP formualtion as cost function to maximize.
+They are all set in the LP formulation as cost function to maximize.

 The problem constraints are written as follows.